-After graduating from Massey University, Peter worked in dairy practice in the Waikato for 7 years.
-He then spent 3 years travelling and working in companion animal practice for three years.
+After graduating from Massey University, Peter worked in dairy practice getting his gumboots muddy in the Waikato for 7 years.
+He then spent 3 years travelling overseas and working in companion animal practice.
 Once back in New Zealand he settled in Auckland where he has worked in both private practice as well as for the SPCA.

 Ellesha Boot DVN

 Ellesha originally studied and qualified as a human nurse, but decided she preferred working with the fluffy and cuddly more.
 She completed her Diploma of Veterinary Nursing in 2014 from Unitec.
 She has been working at the St Lukes Veterinary Centre since it opened in November 2014 making the move from the old St Lukes practice.

 As one of our senior nurses, Ellesha is responsible for the ordering.
 So if there is something you need us to order in especially for you then she is the person to see.